When Your Dog Growls Over Bones/ Food/ Toys / Space / people

 · Play toss & go to improve feelings about being approached by humans, if needed

-· Teach here to ask him to move away from resting spots
+· Teach "here" or "hand target" to ask him to move away from resting spots

-· Teach place, but know that this may make the dog’s resting space more valuable, so it must be in a safe haven area, out of food traffic
+· Teach "go to mat" or "go to crate," but know that this may make the dog’s resting space more valuable, so it must be in a safe haven area, out of food traffic

-· Practice calling here, then asking for your pup to go to place.
+· Practice calling "here," then asking for your pup to "go to mat."

 If your dog guards food or water: